 What sets the Australian Aerobatic Academy apart from the rest?

-We train high-performance aviators!
+We don’t train pilots, we train aviators!

 The Australian Aerobatic Academy is a CASA-approved Part 141 flight training organisation dedicated to providing Sydney with high-quality primary flight training, aerobatic training, advanced handling and adrenaline-charged joy flights.

 The Academy’s mission is to provide our customers with the best possible training and customer service in a fun, friendly and supportive environment.
 Our team of highly skilled instructors and pilots are experienced and dedicated professionals who have qualified themselves beyond the minimum required standards to provide you with a higher standard of training.

 At the Australian Aerobatic Academy, we don’t believe in the concept of producing masses of minimum-standard pilots in the minimum possible time or budget with instructors meeting the minimum experience requirements.
 Accordingly our small team of dedicated, experienced instructors guarantee to provide you with personalised, high quality tuition.

 Often we are asked “why is aerobatics a necessary component of flight training?”
 Put simply; without it, you don’t really know what an aeroplane is capable of in flight!